 Share real-time ideas and feedback in video meetings

-- Start a Google Jamboard for group collaboration—A Jamboard is a virtual whiteboard where you can brainstorm live with others.
+- Use Jamboard for group collaboration—A Jamboard is a virtual whiteboard where you can brainstorm live with others.
 Learn how to use a Jamboard in meetings.

-- Use hand raising—Encourage participants to use hand-raising to keep your meeting on track.
-Especially if you’re remote, hand raising lets you cue others that you’d like to speak.
-Hand raising also helps you avoid interrupting a presentation.
+- Use hand raising—Encourage participants to raise their hand to keep your meeting on track.
+Especially if you’re remote, raising your hand cues others that you’d like to speak.
+Hand raising also helps avoid interrupting a presentation.
 Learn how to raise your hand in meetings.

-- Use breakout rooms—Divide a large group into subgroups, or breakout rooms, for project work, or conduct polls to find out how your team feels about an issue.
+- Use breakout rooms and polls—Divide a large group into subgroups (breakout rooms) for project work or conduct polls to find out how your team feels about an issue.
 Learn how to use breakout rooms or conduct polls.

-In Chat, you can create an online space for your project team to work together — anytime, from any location.
-You can even turn a group chat into a project space (the next evolution of rooms).
+In Google Chat, you can create an online space for your project team to work together—anytime, from any location.
+You can even turn a group chat into a project space.

 Use Chat to:

 - Assign tasks and track progress toward goals—Create and manage group tasks in your Chat space.
 When someone creates, assigns, or completes a task, a notification appears in the space.
-Learn how to create and assign tasks in a room.
+Learn how to create and assign tasks in spaces.

 Use Calendar to: